ratulalahy/intro_to_swe/projects/milestone-5-1.md

 - Update GitHub Project board with test tasks for traceability.
 - Use commit messages like "Refactor duplication in task class".
 - Ensure releases have detailed changelogs.

-> **Refine your project to peak quality—rigorous testing, robust error handling, and code smell removal fortify your engineering prowess.**

 ### All Project Milestones
 1. [Milestone 1](milestone-1)